mnpk/vim-jira-complete/README.md

 `jira-complete` is a Vim plugin that queries JIRA issues and make a AutoComplete list for you.

-This will be helpful if you are using Jira DVCS smart commits and [Fugitive.vim](https://github.com/tpope/vim-fugitive))
+This will be helpful if you are using Jira with DVCS smart commits and [Fugitive.vim](https://github.com/tpope/vim-fugitive)
 ## Demo

 ![demo](jira-complete-demo.gif)